THE ATC PROFESSION

 Lauren Self, LAT, ATC - Head Athletic Trainer

 Lauren Self, of Birmingham, AL, begins her first year as the Head Athletic Trainer for Co-Lin in 2016.
-Self Graduated from the University of West Alabama in 2009 with a BS of Science in Athletic Training and was NATA-BOC certified in the same year.
+Self Graduated from the University of West Alabama in 2009 with a Bachelor of Science in Athletic Training and was NATA-BOC certified in the same year.

 Lauren spent two years working and gaining experience at Alabama A&M University as a Graduate Assistant Athletic Trainer working with softball, soccer, and basketball from 2009-2011.
 Following her time at Alabama A&M Univeristy, Self moved to a Head Athletic Trainer role at Alcorn State Univeristy.
 Self honed her skills as she covered all 17 sports that the school offered.
 After Alcorn State, Self worked at King's Daughters Medical Center working with high school coverage.
-Now entering her seventh year as a trainer, Lauren brings an abundance of education and work experience to Copiah-Lincoln to help better all of our Wolves accross all sports.
+Now entering her seventh year as a trainer, Lauren brings an abundance of education and work experience to Copiah-Lincoln to help better all of our Wolves across all sports.

 Athletic Training Facility